 Patan Durbar Square:

 Patan Durbar Square, situated in the heart of the city, is the main focus and visitor's attraction.
 The square is full of ancient palaces, temples and shrines, noted for their exquisite carvings.
-The Patan Durbar square consists of three main chowks or courtyards, the central Mul Chowk, Sundari Chowk and Keshav Narayan Chowk.
-The Sundari Chowk holds in its centre a masterpiece of stone architecture, the Royal bath called Tushahity.
+The Patan Durbar square consists of three main chowks or courtyards, the central Mul Chowk, Sundari Chowk, and Keshav Narayan Chowk.
+The Sundari Chowk holds in its center a masterpiece of stone architecture, the Royal bath called Tushahity.

 Built in the seventeenth century, the Krishna Temple holds a commanding position in the palace complex of Patan.
 It is supposed to be the first specimen of Shikhara style architecture in Nepal.
 It is the only temple in Nepal having 21 spires and is completely made of stone.